leondoes/productgrid/README.md

 Future TODOS:

+Bugs:

+- fix fonts on PLP

 - Homepage
+  - Add an AD to the homepage
+- Navbar
+  - make collapsible as you scroll
+  - Make sticky
+  - style it
+  - add more pages, even if blank
-- refactor PLP
+- PLP
+  - Add in-stock filter
-- create PDP
+- create PDP product details page
 - floating cart with #s, "addtocard" adds in there
 - drawer modal for cart
 - "enter checkout" from cart
-- create "navbar", make it collapsible!

 - with sub-menu
 - create profile
 - Sign-in, sign-up